-edge.sagepub.com/frankfort8e
+edge.sagepub.com/frankfort9e

-SAGE edge offers a robust online environment featuring an impressive array of tools and resources for review, study, and further exploration, keeping both instructors and students on the cutting edge of teaching and learning.
-SAGE edge content is open access and available on demand.
+SAGE Edge offers a robust online environment featuring an impressive array of tools and resources for review, study, and further exploration, keeping both instructors and students on the cutting edge of teaching and learning.
+SAGE Edge content is open access and available on demand.
 Learning and teaching has never been easier!

-SAGE edge for students provides a personalized approach to help students accomplish their coursework goals in an easy-to-use learning environment.
+SAGE Edge for students provides a personalized approach to help students accomplish their coursework goals in an easy-to-use learning environment:

-- Mobile-friendly eFlashcards strengthen understanding of key terms and concepts. - Mobile-friendly practice quizzes allow for independent assessment by students of their mastery of course material. - A customized online action plan includes tips and feedback on progress through the course and materials, which allows students to individualize their learning experience. - Web exercises and meaningful web links facilitate student use of Internet resources, further exploration of topics, and responses to critical thinking questions.
+- Mobile-friendly eFlashcards strengthen understanding of key terms and concepts. - Mobile-friendly practice quizzes allow for independent assessment by students of their mastery of course material. - SPSS and Excel demo videos provide students with a step-by-step walk-through of using statistical software. - Web resources facilitate student use of Internet resources, further exploration of topics, and responses to critical thinking questions. - Access to GSS 2018 data sets.